felipevolpone/ray/README.md

 Ray is a framework that helps you to deliver well-designed software without been stuck in your framework.
 Ray it's a ready to production framework that contains a uWSGI server ready to be used on production environment.

+Are you using Google App Engine?
+Great!
+Ray is compatible with it.

 [![Build Status](https://travis-ci.org/felipevolpone/ray.svg?branch=master)](https://travis-ci.org/felipevolpone/ray)
 [![Coverage Status](https://coveralls.io/repos/felipevolpone/ray/badge.svg?branch=master&service=github)](https://coveralls.io/github/felipevolpone/ray?branch=master)
 [![Code Climate](https://codeclimate.com/github/felipevolpone/ray/badges/gpa.svg)](https://codeclimate.com/github/felipevolpone/ray)